-- train-50 and baseline model: balanced accuracy increases by 6.2 pts on ADNI and 8.9 pts on AIBL, - train-full and baseline model: balanced accuracy increases by 5.7 pts on ADNI and 4.7 pts on AIBL, - train-50 and optimized model: balanced accuracy increases by 2.5 pts on ADNI and 6.3 pts on AIBL, - train-full and optimized model balanced accuracy increases by 1.5 pts on ADNI and -0.1 pts on AIBL.
+- on train-50 with baseline hyperparameters the increase of balanced accuracy is of 6.2 points on ADNI and 8.9 points on AIBL, - on train-full with baseline hyperparameters the increase of balanced accuracy is of 5.7 points on ADNI and 4.7 on AIBL, - on train-50 with optimized hyperparameters the increase of balanced accuracy is of 2.5 points on ADNI and 6.3 points on AIBL, - on train-full with optimized hyperparameters the increase of balanced accuracy is of 1.5 point on ADNI and -0.1 point on AIBL,

 Then, the performance increase thanks to DA is higher when using the baseline hyperparameters than the optimized ones.
 A possible explanation could be that the optimized network is already close to the maximum performance that can be reached with this setup and cannot be much improved with DA.
-Moreover, the VAE has not been subject to a similar search, which places it at a disadvantage.
+Moreover, the hyperparameters of the VAE have not been subject to a similar search, so this places it at a disadvantage.
 For both hyperparameters, the performance gain is higher on train-50 than on train-full, which supports the results obtained in the previous section (see Fig. 6).

-The baseline balanced accuracy with the baseline hyperparameters on trainfull, 80.6% on ADNI and 80.4% on AIBL, are similar to the results of [103].
+The baseline balanced accuracy with the baseline hyperparameters on train-full, 80.6% on ADNI and 80.4% on AIBL, are similar to the results of [101].
 With DA, we improve our balanced accuracy to 86.3% on ADNI and 85.1% on AIBL: this performance is similar to their result using autoencoder pretraining (which can be very long to compute) and longitudinal data (1830 CN and 1106 AD images) instead of baseline data (243 CN and 210 AD images) as we did.

 In each table, the first two rows display the baseline performance obtained on real images only.
 As expected, training on high-resolution images leads to a better performance than training on down-sampled images.
 This is not the case for the optimized network on train-50, which obtained a balanced accuracy of 72.1% on ADNI and 71.2% on AIBL with high-resolution images versus 75.5% on ADNI and 75.6% on AIBL with down-sampled images.
-This is explained by the fact that the hyperparameter choices are
+This is explained by the fact that the hyperparameters choice is made on train-full and so there is no guarantee that it could lead to similar results with fewer data samples.